 The Goldman Auditorium, photo ©2008 Mark Darley, Courtesy of CJM

-The special exhibition gallery at the first floor of the “yud” is certainly one of the most enthralling spaces of the Contemporary Jewish Museum: a tilted white box inside marked by 36 rhomboidal windows that, outside, stud the cross-hatching steel cladding.
+The special exhibition gallery on the first floor of the “yud” is certainly one of the most enthralling spaces of the Contemporary Jewish Museum: a tilted white box inside marked by 36 rhomboidal windows that, outside, stud the cross-hatching steel cladding.
 36 is again a number with many references to Jewish culture, and probably Libeskind chose it as a multiple of 18, the number connected to Chai/Life in the Kabbalah.

 Detail of the blue stainless steel facade, photo © Bruce Damonte, courtesy of the CJM

 The Contemporary Jewish Museum – CJM in San Francisco, California, is a non-collecting institution committed to promoting Jewish art and creativity